Table of Contents

 There are many causes of hyperkeratosis in dogs.
 Here are some of the most common reasons:

 - Genetics: For some breeds, hyperkeratosis is genetic.
-It's common in Labrador Retrievers, Golden Retrievers, and Boxers.
+It's common in Bulldogs, Golden Retrievers, and Boxers.
 If genetics are to blame, symptoms will first show when your dog is only a puppy.
 You cannot cure genetic hyperkeratosis, but you can still help your dog feel as comfortable as possible with it.